timmcginley/41936/Subjects/Materials/index.md

 * Deteremine how to benchmark sustainability among comparable projects ( include assumptions needed)
 * How best to facilitate sustainability requirements among disciplines (DGNB)
 * Analyse the implications of the DGNBLite scehma for the team
+* Materials choices need to be made early on and integrated among disciplines
 * Deliver two options on sustainable renovation and materials ( for example, new materials and why, or will you be parially reusing)

+#### Part B Report
+* Produce a sustainability assessment framework on benchmarking sustainability and LCA, discuss assumptions, results, and criteira. ( This will be used in the next stage to develop a common consesus among material groups)

 ### Part C